regebro/prehistoric-python/presentation.rst

 .. note::

-    These benchmarks have been a big problem.
-It's been very hard to get something sensible, simple, that measures actual concatention, and doesn't get completely optimized away by PyPy.

     And you see that using addition to concatenate is faster.
     Even on Python 2.4!
 So using join() was never faster!